gabmontes/resume/README.md

 Finally, in July, 2015, I started providing trainig classes of PhoneGap/Cordova, AngularJS and Node.js at [Coderhousr](http://coderhouse.com/).
 This is one of many ways to give back to the community and I really enjoy helping others walk the complex path to master new tools and technologies.

+## Freenalcing (2016)

+> Have no fear of moving into the unknown!

+It is too soon to say something about 2016.
+Stay tuned...

 ## Some personal projects

 Sometimes, I cannot fully develop certain skills at work.
 These personal projects are ways I found to go that extra mile: